harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/gcs-connector-settings-reference.md

 * Storage Object Admin (`roles/storage.objectAdmin`)
 * Storage Admin (`roles/storage.admin`)

-For more information, go to the GCP documentation about [Cloud IAM roles for Cloud Storage](https://cloud.google.com/iam/docs/understanding-roles#artifact-registry-roles).
+For more information, go to the GCP [Artifact registry roles reference](https://cloud.google.com/iam/docs/understanding-roles#artifact-registry-roles).

 Ensure the Harness Delegate you have installed can reach `storage.cloud.google.com` and your GCR registry host, for example `gcr.io`.
 Registry host name is declared in your step settings.
 For example, you can declare it in the **Host** field in the [Build and Push to GCR step settings](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-gcr.md).